Prince - 16x5

 "Me" began in a small hamlet in the quaint township of Old Boston.
 Ahem!
 Just kidding.
-I grew up on the mean streets of Boston in the 50s with a gazillion other kids born to hard-working post-WWII lower-middle-class folks.
+I grew up on the mean streets of Boston in the 50s and 60s with a gazillion other kids born to hard-working post-WWII lower-middle-class folks.
 Jamaica Plain...JP was my hood.
-I had half a gazillion cousins whose families were spread all over New England and started to show our roaming tendencies.
-Some were heading for New York and as far away as Texas and even exotic California.
-I would join them after I wasn't just a "me" anymore and move west myself.
-But not before some trials and errors, oh the errors!!!
+I had half a gazillion cousins whose families were spread all over New England and starting to show our roaming tendencies.
+Some were heading for New York, as far away as Texas, and even exotic California.
+I would join them after I wasn't just a "me" and move west with my young family.
+But not before some trials and errors.

 September 6th, 1951, was the day.
-Nothing exciting happened this day.
+Nothing exciting happened.
 I checked.
 A novelist was born.
 A jurist died.
 The Sox had the day off.
 Then there was "me," the subject of this "about."
-Side note: Is it strange that we refer to this "about" as a "thing"?
-Wasn't "about" just a word at some point?
-Never mind.
-It's probably just me again.
-This is my birthdate.
-09061951.
+This is my birthdate - 09061951.
 The one number sequence I still remember (aside from my SSN).
 Well, that and my paternal grandfather's phone number for some reason.
 I still remember Grampa's phone #, PA9-0193.
-I think my aunts taught me the number so I'd know someone to call in an emergency.
-We didn't always have a phone in my house, but someone in the neighborhood would indeed have one of those new-fangled "party-lines," usually, and the corner drug store with its Pay-phone booth was only a hard five-minute run away...if you had a dime to spare.
+My aunts taught me the number so I'd know someone to call in an emergency.
+We didn't always have a phone in my house, but someone in the neighborhood would indeed have one of those new-fangled "party lines," usually, and the corner drug store with its Pay-Phone Booth was only a hard five-minute run away...if you had a dime to spare.

 I never met all my grandparents.
-My father's mom and my mother's dad had both passed before I was born.
-I heard that both were larger-than-life kind of characters.
-My dad's mom Julia, an Irish lass whose history somehow stopped at Galway port in 1906 when as a teenager, she started her journey west to the promised land as an indentured servant.
+My father's mom and my mother's dad passed before I was born.
+I heard that both were larger-than-life kinds of characters.
+My dad's mom Julia, an Irish lass whose history going back somehow stopped at Galway port in 1906 when she started her journey west to the promised land as a teenage indentured servant.
 There she met her Lancelot, Frank Hurder the Ice Man, my grandfather.
 As I recall, those two, my paternal grandparents, had more influence on our family than my mom's family did.
 At least early on, that was the case.
-It was a religious thing.
-The Hurder's were dyed in sackcloth Catholics.
-The Hurlburt's weren't, and the Hurder's would have it no other way.
-ALL Hurder children would be brought up Catholic.
+It was a religious thing—the Hurders are dyed in sackcloth Catholics.
+The Hurlburts weren't, and the Hurders would have it no other way.
+ALL Hurder children are brought up Catholic.
 End of story!
 In the name of the father and the son, etc.

-Not to leave out the other side of the family; nana Hurlburt ruled with an iron rolling pin for as long as she was around, at least where my brothers and I were concerned, she did.
+Not to leave out the other side of the family, nana Hurlburt ruled with an iron rolling pin for as long as she was around, at least where my brothers and I were concerned, she did.
 The Hurlburts hailed from Nova Scotia.
 A tiny farming town called Windsor Forks in Halifax.
-Nana had to be tough coming from farmer stock out of that harsh northeast climate.
-Somewhere in that lineage, there was a Mayor of Windsor Forks (a "Benedict" and my nana's dad, I believe) who once greeted the Queen of England.
-If my memory doesn't betray, my mom was supposed to present her with a bouquet, but at the very last second, she chickened out and ran away.
+Coming from farmer stock out of that harsh northeast climate, Nana had to be tough.
+Somewhere in that lineage was a Mayor of Windsor Forks (a "Benedict" and my Nana's dad, I believe) who once greeted the Queen of England.
+If my memory doesn't betray me, my mom was supposed to present her with a bouquet, but at the very last second, she chickened out and ran away.
 Honestly, if true, this would explain a lot!!!!!

 I mean no offense to my newly re-found and favorite cousins.
 Remember, Rose, you told me to do this!!! ;~)

 I spent my spare time playing Army, baseball, football, or hockey at three in the morning.
-Anyone who hasn't done these things, well, you haven't lived yet.
+Anyone who hasn't done these things you haven't lived yet.
 And yes, we walked to school in knee-deep snowdrifts, uphill both ways.
 I have no complaints about my youth.
 No family or person, for that matter, is perfect.
 We all have spots.
 Mine was a nondescript upbringing with highs and lows like everyone else's.
-My folks did as well as anyone else's folks did and just as bad at times.
-I had chances and choices I squandered, and some were taken away because of the bad decisions I made.
+My folks did as well as anyone else's and just as badly at times.
+I had chances and choices I squandered and had some taken away because of my bad decisions.
 It's called life, oddly enough, even when you don't get to live it your way.

 I, we live, and we've thrived.
 I'm retired, as is Donna.
 We have been blessed with three incredible children who have their own families now, and they have re-blessed us with six of the most awesome grandchildren ever.

 My passion, after the family, lies in image-making.
-I hope to nibble someday at the prowess Adams had with light and glass and film.
+I hope to nibble someday at Adams's prowess with light, glass, and film.
 I have learned to see a little bit and will, I hope, continue to do so.

-"To see, we must forget the name of the thing we are looking a." - Claude Monet.
+"To see, we must forget the name of the thing we are looking at." - Claude Monet.

 And so, to show you, I click, click, click.